mackron/miniaudio/README.md

 Features
 ========
-- Public domain
+- Public domain.
-- Single file
+- Single file.
+- Compilable as both C and C++.
+- Easy to build.
+  - Does not require linking to anything on the Windows build and only -ldl on Linux.
+  - The Windows build compiles clean with the default installations of modern versions of MSVC, GCC and Clang.
+There is no need to download any dependencies, configure include paths nor link to any libraries.
+It should Just Work.
+  - The header section does not include any platform specific headers.
-- A very simple API
+- A very simple API.
+- Transparent data structures with direct access to internal data.
-- Supports both playback and capture on _all_ backends
+- Supports both playback and capture on all backends.
-- Automatic sample rate conversion, channel conversion, format conversion and channel mapping
+- Automatic format conversion.
+  - Data format conversion.
+  - Sample rate conversion.
-  - Sample rate conversion is currently low quality, but a higher quality implementation is planned
+    - Sample rate conversion is currently low quality, but a higher quality implementation is planned.
+  - Channel mapping/layout.
+  - Channel mixing (converting mono to 5.1, etc.)

 Supported Platforms
 ===================
-- Windows
+- Windows (XP+)
 - Linux
 - BSD (via OSS)
 - Android